lunne/documentation/docs/content/what-is-a-temporal-cluster.md

 - Timer queues: This is used to durably persist Timers.
 - Replicator queue: This is used only for the experimental Multi-Cluster feature

 The History service talks to the Matching Service and the Database.
+If enabled it also talks to Elastic.

 - It uses grpcPort 7234 to host the service handler.
 - It uses port 6934 for membership related communication.